SainsburyWellcomeCentre/NeuralPlayground/neuralplayground/agents/README.md

   3. [Learning place cells, grid cells and invariances with excitatory and inhibitory plasticity](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/agents/weber_2018.py)

-Each of the models are implemented in a jupyter notebook in [Examples](https://github.com/ClementineDomine/NeuralPlayground/tree/main/examples) to facilitate the interaction.
+Each of the models is implemented in a jupyter notebook in [Examples](https://github.com/ClementineDomine/NeuralPlayground/tree/main/examples) to facilitate the interaction.

 ## 3. How-to-Contribute